Bogd Khan

-Life
+Biography

 The future Bogd Khan was born in 1869 in the area of Lhasa, in a family of a Tibetan official.
 He was born as Agvaan Luvsan Choijinnyam Danzan Vanchüg.
 His father, Gonchigtseren, was an accountant at the 12th Dalai Lama's court.
 The boy was officially recognized as the new incarnation of the Bogd Gegen in Potala in the presence of the 13th Dalai Lama and the Panchen Lama.
 The new Bogd Gegen arrived in Urga, the capital of Outer Mongolia, in 1874.
 After this he lived only in Mongolia.

 As a result, from his young years the 8th Bogd Gegen was the subject of intrigues of Qing officials in Urga.
 Later he became the subject of propaganda campaigns organised by Mongolian communists, which attacked him by alleging that he was a prolific poisoner, a paedophile, and a libertine, which was later repeated in belles-lettres and other non-scientific literature (e.g. James Palmer).
 However, analysis of documents stored in Mongolian and Russian archives does not confirm these statements.

 As a monk, the Bogd had limited access to physical means of imposing power, though some enemies were executed for blasphemy.
 The Polish traveller Ferdinand Ossendowski recorded that he knew "every thought, every movement of the Princes and Khans, the slightest conspiracy against him, and the offender is usually kindly invited to Urga, from where he does not return alive.
 Ossendowski's claims for his acquaintance with the Bogd Gegen were not confirmed by comparative analysis of his book and manuscripts.